GoldenbergLab/analysis-homophily-acrophily-twitter-politics/retweet_network_study/README.md

 ## Setup

-To be able to run any of the three simulations, simply run the following commands from the retweet_network_study directory in your command termina:
+To be able to run any of the three simulations, simply run the following commands from the retweet_network_study directory in your command terminal:
 ```
 pipenv install
 ```